 - Bestselling Products: These are products you know deserve good treatment.
 They're your bread and butter and you'd like to make them as popular as hot toast.
 It's not a bad place to start!

 - Highest Margins: This is a good idea if some of your products are untested in the marketplace, or you're unsure about how the marketplace will react to the product.
 Starting your focus here will hopefully allow you to begin generating higher revenues organically.

-Once you know where to start you can build your way backwards from the product towards the homepage.
-Your process should be:
+Once you know where to start you can build your way backwards from the product to the homepage.
+Your process should be